mdozmorov/Conference_notes/README.md

 # Notes on potential conferences

+Please, [contribute and get in touch](CONTRIBUTING.md)!
+See [MDmisc notes](https://github.com/mdozmorov/MDmisc_notes) for other programming and genomics-related notes.

-- [**Conferences.csv**](Conferences.csv) - The listing is intended primarily for bioinformatics, biostatistics, computational conferences.
+[**Conferences.csv**](Conferences.csv) - The listing is intended primarily for bioinformatics, biostatistics, computational conferences.
 Closest and future on top.

 ## How to Attend a Conference